 Saturday, April 2, 2011

-Patients I spent time with ranged from bedridden, catatonic and non-verbal to mobile and cognitively impaired, on a spectrum.
-Implementing Reminiscent Therapy was as straightforward as interviewing the residents, armed with information about their age, diagnosis, and family histories.
-My objectives were clear: to encourage the residents to talk about past events, to improve word finding, attention and concentration, to increase communication among residents and staff, and to share thoughts and feelings.
+Most of the patients I spent time with ranged from bedridden, catatonic and non-verbal to mobile and cognitively impaired, on a spectrum.
+Implementing Reminiscent Therapy was as straightforward as interviewing the residents armed with information about their age, diagnosis, and family histories.
+My objective was clear: encourage the residents to talk about past events in order to improve word finding, attention and concentration, and to get them sharing their thoughts and feelings.

 I individually interviewed fifteen residents, spending between an hour to three hours collecting history, including: occupational, family, marital, military, and social.
 I also implemented Group Reminiscence Therapy in three sessions, for a period of 60-70 minutes, with the entire resident base (all mobile residents).
 This encouraged them to comment on one another's common past experiences.
 What did I learn from this experience?

-It is said that Alzheimer's is called "The Long Goodbye," as the median life expectancy from diagnosis to death is 8 years.
-These people proved to me it is not the amount of time we have left, but what we do with it that counts.
-Above the objective theoretics of psychology, they taught me that we create our own happiness (the German soldier told me that), and we can choose to be happy regardless of our failing bodies and brains.
-They reminded me it is the amazingly resilient human spirit that is most important.
-They reminded me that kindness, patience and respect are important qualities.
-They reminded me how to be childlike and to trust.
+These people had LIVED.
+They had parachuted out of planes, ridden in plane cockpits, traveled internationally, been successful businesspeople, been teachers, and homemakers.
+They had raised oodles of kids, and grandkids.
+The most extraordinary thing about them was their indomitable spirit.
+At the median age of 90, they were still mostly positive about life and had a keen sense of humor.
+They could and did smile and laugh at their own frailty.
+What did I learn, you ask?
+It is said that Alzheimer's is "The Long Goodbye," as the median life expectancy from diagnosis to death is 8 years.
+These people proved to me that it is not the amount of time we have left, but our attitude that counts.
+They taught me that we create our own happiness (the German soldier told me that), and we can choose to be happy regardless of our failing bodies and brains.
+They reminded me that it is the amazingly resilient human spirit which is most important.
+They reminded me that kindness, patience, and respect are important qualities.
+They reminded me how to be childlike, and to trust the process.
 Mostly, they reminded me how to love unconditionally.
-Because of all they taught me, I believe I received at least as much as they did from the time we spent together; time I'll always cherish.
+I believe I received at least as much as I gave from the time we spent together; time I'll always cherish.

 Article Source: http://EzineArticles.com/?expert=Nina_Bingham